-Step 8: Keep the soil moisten all the time.
-Don't overwater it, and spraying lightly once a day should be enough.
-You can also include the fertilizer such as organic compost or use 2-1-1 rated fertilizer to help provide the seeds proper nutrients.
+Step 8: Keep the soil moist all the time.
+Don’t overwater it, and spraying lightly once a day should be enough.
+You can also include fertilizer such as organic compost or use 2-1-1 rated fertilizer to help provide the seeds with proper nutrients.

 Step 9: It takes around two weeks for the seed to start sprouting.
 You can remove the outer plastic cover and place the plant where it can get enough sunlight.

-Here is a short how to grow a lemon tree from seed video.
+Here is a short how to grow a lemon tree from the seed video.